tamhinsf/OmniSci4Azure/README.md

   * No worries!
 Remember, we'll automatically install the GPU or CPU version of OmniSci CE based on your VM selection.
 * Deployment failures?
 You may need to increase your vCPU quota as described here:
   * https://docs.microsoft.com/en-us/azure/azure-supportability/resource-manager-core-quotas-request
-* Make the VM Series you enter is available in the Azure region you target.
+* Make sure the VM Series you enter is available in the Azure region you target.
   * GPU-powered VMs are not available in all Azure regions
 * Need help?
 The Azure VM Comparision website will show you the VMs available in a given region https://azureprice.net/